Acorn/PRES Plus 1

 I was a miggy boy after I had my Electron and then C64 back in the day (I had an A500+), but a few years ago I got hold of an Atari STe and I've never looked back.
 I love the ST and it feels like it is oozing with character and just find it so nice to use.
 My STe has 4mb of RAM and an UltraSatan SD card hard drive.
 I've got a Commodore MK-10 MIDI keyboard hooked up too.
 Oh, the irony!

 Along the way, so many other machines have come and gone!
-From the Electron in '83 I got a C64 in about '88 or '89, then an Amiga500+ in the early '90s, switfly followed by an Amstrad PC1512 when my Dad upgraded to a PC1640!
+From the Electron in '83 I got a C64 in about '88 or '89, then an Amiga500+ in the early '90s, swiftly followed by an Amstrad PC1512 when my Dad upgraded to a PC1640!
 Pretty sure there was some form of Apple along the way then since 2000 I've had a variety of Linux and Windows PC and laptops.
-I got back into 8-bits after 2010 or so and there's been a BBC B, a variety of Speccies and a gorgeous ZX81, but they've all succumbed to being resold when pennies got tight.
-I currently have (2019) my Electron, Master, PC and STe that you see here.
+I got back into 8-bits after 2010 or so and there's been a BBC B, a variety of Speccies and a gorgeous ZX81, a BBC Master 128, but they've all succumbed to being resold when pennies got tight.
+I currently have (2019) my Electron, PC, C64 and STe that you see here.
 Sure there will be more though!